jonathanpiech/belly-button-bio/README.md

 ## Summary

 This project is a dashboard that looks at data on microbes found in belly buttons.
 The original data used for this project can be  found at http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/.
+The dashboard consists of two charts.
+The pie chart displays the top ten microbes for the individual.
+The bubble chart displays all microbes found in the sample.
+A dropdown menu is used to select the individual sample.

 ![alt-text](https://raw.githubusercontent.com/jonathanpiech/belly-button-bio/master/bbb1.png "Image of dashboard")

+This project uses SQL databases, Python Flask, SQLAlchemy and Plotly Javascript library to create the dashboard.

 ## Requirements